the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-Since you default to an empty list when there is no result by `searchKey`, you can spare the conditional rendering for the table component.
+Since you default to an empty list when there is no result by `searchKey`, you can spare the conditional rendering for the Table component.
 Additionally, we need to pass the `searchKey` rather than the `searchTerm` to the "More" button.
 Otherwise, your paginated fetch depends on the `searchTerm` value which is fluctuant.
-Moreover make sure to keep the fluctuant `searchTerm` property for the input field in the "search" component.
+Moreover make sure to keep the fluctuant `searchTerm` property for the input field in the Search component.

 The search functionality should store all results from the Hacker News API now.